-The membership option that is designed for events of all kinds.
-To book an event, the customers asked to fill the form.
+The membership option is designed for events of all kinds.
+To book an event, the customers are asked to fill out the form.
 For this option, no membership is required.

-Any product development starts with the discovery, and WeWork-like projects aren’t an exception.
+Any product development starts with the Discovery stage, and WeWork-like projects aren’t an exception.
 Discovery has to comprise the market analysis, competitors’ research, and target audience discovery.